 A disclaimer: Not everyone is affected the same way by seasonal changes.
-Some will find it easy; others will not.
+Some will find it easy, others will not.
 For many newcomers, coping with it can be a little harder as it may be complicated by a rough job search, loss of the support of close friends and family, or working in a survival job.

 While you can’t control the changing of the seasons, you can control some elements around you to make it easier to cope.
 Here are a few suggestions: